rmtew/peasauce/README.md

 * Metadata: If a code is being processed, and it overruns its block, take the spilt part of the next block.
 Ensure mid-match labels are dealt with.
 * Metadata: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.
 * UI: For binary file disassembly, changing some data blocks with uncertain references to code blocks will not remove the entries from the data reference list.
+* UI: For loading projects, should show existing unused UI to prompt user to select the right file (if it is not encapsulated in the project).

 #### Functionality

 * UI: Ala Resource, change the numeric base of a value whether code operand or data.
 * UI: Ala Resource, edit/override values.
-* Metadata: Track what addresses are referred to by other addresses to allow browsing the source.
 * Disassembly: Enable customised display of upper case or lower case for instructions / operand bits.
 * Disassembly: Display DBRA instead of DBF (is this right?).
 * Disassembly: Customisable display of either A7 or SP.